learn-co-curriculum/dsc-polynomial-regression-v2-5/README.md

 ## Summary

 Great!
-You now know how to include polynomials in your linear model.
+You now know how to include polynomials in your linear models.
 Let's go ahead and practice this knowledge!